 Random people start asking you about kids immediately

 Whoa, these questions start flooding in on day one.
 Strangers seem very eager to see us start a family, and they sure aren’t afraid to ask when exactly that might be happening.
 Every innocent “hey, guess what?” is met with “you’re having a baby?!”
 On Father’s Day a couple weeks ago, my husband was asked—several times—whether he would be celebrating the holiday for himself any time soon.
 I think it’s funny and I don’t mind, but I certainly wasn’t expecting that.

 Nights and weekends are no longer dedicated to picking out bow ties, finalizing itineraries, or organizing seating charts.
 Nice to see you again, hobbies and interests, remember me?
 I really enjoyed wedding planning, but I didn't realize how much it had taken over my life until we returned from our honeymoon to an unfamiliar calm.
-I have not yet experienced wedding withdrawal, but I'm keeping these awesome tips in my back pocket just in case!
+I have not yet experienced wedding withdrawal during the first month of marriage, but I'm keeping these awesome tips in my back pocket just in case!
 For now, I am welcoming this newfound downtime with open arms.